By Dr. Nicole Sundene

 Curcuminoids, including curcumin, desmethoxycurcumin, and bisdemethoxycurcumin, are the major and medicinally popular constituents of Turmeric.
 It is important to know that Turmeric is mostly reported for its medical benefits due to curcumin.
 However, Turmeric contains a limited amount of curcumin so, one must take extracted curcumin powder instead of taking the whole Turmeric [2, 3, 4].

-Health benefits of Turmeric:
+Health benefits of Turmeric and Curcumin:

 Strengthen the Immune system: